abelgomez/cpntools.toolkit/examples/io.github.abelgomez.cpntools.examples.simplejava/README.md

 ## Instructions

-To use the CPN Tools Toolkit in jor Java program, simply add the following repository and dependencies to your `pom.xml` file:
+To use the CPN Tools Toolkit in your Java program, simply add the following repository and dependencies to your `pom.xml` file:

 ```xml
 <repositories>